Peers Helping Peers

 Mental Well-being Projects

-PHP youth worked in small groups to identify a mental health and/or social issue, examine the cause and effects of these issues, and investigate the impacts that these issues have on their community.
-Youth were also tasked with the responsibility of developing prevention/intervention methods and discussing their plans to collectively address the topic of choice.
-Additionally, youth were expected to identify existing community resources.
+PHP youth work in small groups to identify a mental health and/or social issue, examine the cause and effects of these issues, and investigate the impacts that these issues have on their community.
+Youth are also tasked with the responsibility of developing prevention/intervention methods and discussing their plans to collectively address the topic of choice.
+Additionally, youth are expected to identify existing community resources.

 This program is funded by the Division of Behavioral Health Services through the voter approved Proposition 63, Mental Health Services Act (MHSA)